Yangon Real Estate Review

 Since 2014 FMR has produced the most detailed periodic research reports on the Yangon property market.

-Our most recent edition, the H1 2019 Yangon Real Estate Review released in July 2019.
-It contains three main sections:
+Our most recent edition, the H1 2021 Yangon Real Estate Review - Market Reaction to Political Instability was released in May 2021.

 To view the Table of Contents and a selection of sample pages, please click here.